jundalisay/superb/content/en/research/sarkar/farming/section-1/fruits.md

 There are also many good varieties grown outside India.

-Banana plants should not grown too close together.
+**Banana plants should not be grown too close together.**
 - It is best to plant them 10-12 feet apart.

 If they propagate on their own and grow densely, they will quickly become undomesticated.

-Wild bananas have large, hard seeds, but domesticated bananas have very small, inconspicuous seeds.
+- Wild bananas have large, hard seeds
+- Domesticated bananas have very small, inconspicuous seeds.

 ## Indian Plum (Kool)